 “We live in illusion and the appearance of things.
 There is a reality.
 We are that reality.
 When you understand this, you see that you are nothing, and being nothing, you are everything.
 That is all.”
 Kalu Rinpoche

-That small and quiet intention opened deeply to the sacred.
-He paused.
-He turned and looked directly and at me with something like the eyes of god.
-His look pierced my heart as I too paused and recognized, quietly returning his knowing.
+That small intention opened deeply to the sacred.
+He, too, quietly paused.
+He turned and, now fully present himself, looked directly at and into me.
+His look pierced my heart as we quietly rested together in seeing and, indeed, in knowing one other.
 For just that moment, all barriers dissolved and we were one.
 All barriers.
 Dissolved.
-We each saw the other.
 We each knew that we saw.
 It was a truly magical dip into the infinite, all the more exquisite because it was so clearly not about the details of the moment or our personal selves.
-It was a quiet and real moment of grace, in which we touched – together – into pure awareness: what our Buddhist practice calls “the fundamental nature of mind.”
+It was a sweet moment of grace, in which we touched – together – into a simple and pure awareness.
 There were no separate selves to explain or defend.
+Words and thought blew away; there was only being.
 My heart sang with the seeing and the knowing of it.
 My heart sings in the telling, even now.

 I think of Thomas Merton’s story of his experience on an ordinary day at an ordinary crosswalk in ordinary downtown St Louis.
 “I was suddenly overwhelmed with the realization that I loved all those people, that they were mine and I theirs, that we could not be alien to one another even though we were total strangers.
 It was like waking from a dream of separateness, of spurious self-isolation in a special world, the world of renunciation and supposed holiness… This sense of liberation from an illusory difference was such a relief and such a joy to me that I almost laughed out loud.”

-Like my first impulse to resist the flow of generosity on that Sunday morning in France, my struggle against the call of generosity was a signal, a blessing in disguise, an invitation to open, to be, simply, here, available.
-All of our spiritual practice is an invitation to explore and discover how wise and kind attention allows these deeper levels of awareness to “miraculously” unfold.
-Moments of mystery and miracle and grace.
+My first impulse to turn away on that ordinary Sunday morning, my struggle against the call of generosity was a signal, a blessing in disguise.
+Once known by me, it was invitation to open, to be, simply, present, available.
+All of my spiritual practice is, like that, an invitation to explore and discover how a wise and kind presence will allow these deeper levels of awareness to “miraculously” unfold: moments that I call mystery and miracle and grace.